rydmike/flex_color_picker/README.md

   ),
 ```

+Create a method to show the dialog.
 The `colorPickerDialog` is an asynchronous boolean function, that returns `true` if the user closed the dialog picker with the **Select** button.
 If **Cancel** was selected or user dismissed the dialog by clicking outside of it, `false` is returned.

 ```dart
   Future<bool> colorPickerDialog() async {